JustForFunOrg/MemoryAssistant/README.md

 # MemoryAssistant
-A tiny attempt to help with reminders on Apple Watch.

-This app will send notification to your Apple Watch with specified intervals.
+This app will send notifications to your Apple Watch with specified frequency.